 Veterinarians

 Dr. Scott RandolphDr.
 Scott Randolph is a native of Sterling, Kansas.
 He received his DVM degree from Kansas State University College of Veterinary Medicine in 1997 and moved back to Sterling immediately thereafter to practice at Ark Veterinary Clinic with his father, Dr. Delvin Randolph.
 His sister joined the practice three years later in 2000, and when their father passed away in 2007, they took over the practice.
-Practicing in a rural community, Dr. Scott has developed expertise in food animal, equine, and small animal medicine and surgery and is well known for his work with large animal exotics.
+Recently Dr. Scott took over full ownership of the practice and his sister moved on to practice part-time at another location.
+Practicing in a rural community, Dr. Scott has developed expertise in food animal, equine, and small animal medicine and surgery and is well known for his work with large animal exotics, but more recently has devoted most of his time to small animal practice and running the business.
 Dr. Scott lives in Sterling (less than 100 yards from the clinic) with his wife Kristin, and their four children: Harrison, Addisyn, Jolie, and Quentin.
-They also have eight pet children: Buttercup (rescued Lab/Boxer mix), Abby (rescued Llaso mix), Petra (rescued Australian Kelpe), Rolo (dachshund), Snickers (rescued tortoise colored cat), Reeses (rescued tortoise colored cat), Wendy (a rescued quarter horse), and Dillon (registered quarter horse).
+They also have seven pet children: Buttercup (rescued Lab/Boxer mix), Rolo (dachshund), Waffles (dachshund), Mochi (dachshund), Mocha (hound mix) Snickers (rescued tortoise colored cat), and Reeses (rescued tortoise colored cat).

 |